Northern Illinois vs. Eastern Michigan NCAA Football Odds, Plays and Insights | October 2, 2021

 Eastern Michigan Stats and Trends

-- So far this season Eastern Michigan has one win against the spread.
+- Eastern Michigan has one win against the spread in four games this year.

-- The Eagles have yet to cover the spread this season when underdogs by 2.5 points or more.
+- The Eagles have been underdogs by 2.5 points or more one time this season and have not covered the spread once.

-- Eastern Michigan's games this season have gone over the total in two out of three opportunities (66.7%).
+- Eastern Michigan's games this season have eclipsed the over/under two times in three opportunities (66.7%).

-- Eastern Michigan is 1-1 against the spread and 2-0 overall in games when it records more than 37.0 points.
+- Eastern Michigan is 1-1 against the spread and 2-0 overall in games when it puts up more than 37.0 points.

-- Eastern Michigan is 1-1 against the spread and 2-0 overall when the team totals more than 430.0 yards.
+- Eastern Michigan is 1-1 against the spread and 2-0 overall when the team amasses more than 430.0 yards.

 - The Eagles have turned the ball over one more time (4 total) than the Huskies have forced a turnover (3) this season.